boomfish/aws-baseline/main-account-stacks/README.md

 Following a short summary for each stack.
 For individual documentation on each stack please consult the `README.md` in each of the stack directories.

-* `01-auditing`: S3 Buckets and configuration to store CloudTrail, Config and FlowLogs data
+* `00-stack-set-admin-role`: Roles to allow CloudFormation to deploy stacks to subaccounts
+* `01-config`: AWS Config aggregator for the organization
 * `02-budget`: Account Budget with MaxBudget set and alerts sent to Account Email by default
-* `03-iam-groups`: IAM groups to manage Users and give access to Sub Accounts
+* `03-iam-groups-roles`: IAM groups and roles to manage access to the main account
 * `04-service-control-policies`: Service Control Policies deployed as a StackSet
 * `05-validate-stack-set-deployments`: Validates deployed StackSet instances against the tags set on the StackSets.
 Records AWS Config Evaluations to see missing StackSet Instances.